Which Heads Matter for Reasoning? RL-Guided KV Cache Compression: Experiments

-\textbf{Models, Datasets, and Baselines.} \quad We evaluate \shortname\ on two mainstream small reasoning models, including Llama-3.1-8B-R1 and Qwen-2.5-7B-R1 \citep{deepseek-ai2025deepseekr1incentivizing}, both are supervised fine-tuned from respective base models on DeepSeekR1 distilled CoT data \citep{deepseek-ai2025deepseekr1incentivizing}.
-We conduct experiments on four benchmarks, using three datasets of increasing difficulty mathematical reasoning, GSM8K \citep{cobbe2021trainingverifiers} for elementary problems, Math500 \citep{lightman2023letsverifya} for intermediate problems and AIME24 \citep{MAA2024AIME} for advanced problems, to evaluate performance across difficulty levels, and MBPP \citep{austin2021program} for Python programming to assess out-of-distribution generalization.
-We compare our method with KV cache compression approaches including H$_2$O \citep{zhang2023h2oheavyhittera} and R-KV \citep{cai2025rkvredundancyaware}, which are typical token-dropping methods, and DuoAttention \citep{xiao2024duoattentionefficienta}, which is a head-reallocation method.
+\textbf{Models, Datasets, and Baselines.}\quad We evaluate \shortname\ on three mainstream small-scale reasoning models: Llama-3.1-8B-R1 \citep{deepseek-ai2025deepseekr1incentivizing}, Qwen-2.5-7B-R1 \citep{deepseek-ai2025deepseekr1incentivizing}, and Qwen-3-4B-Thinking \citep{yang2025qwen3}.
+We conduct experiments on four reasoning benchmarks as well as four subsets of the knowledge QA benchmark MMLU-Pro \citep{wang2024mmlupro}.
+The reasoning benchmarks include three mathematical reasoning datasets—GSM8K \citep{cobbe2021trainingverifiers} for elementary problems, Math500 \citep{lightman2023letsverifya} for intermediate problems, and AIME24 \citep{MAA2024AIME} for advanced problems—to evaluate performance across difficulty levels, together with MBPP \citep{austin2021program} for Python programming to assess generalization beyond the training domain.
+To assess generalization beyond the training domain and context length, we additionally evaluate on four MMLU-Pro subsets (Chemistry, Computer Science, Law, Physics; up to 500 randomly sampled instances per subset) and on LongReason~\citep{ling2025longreason} (64K-input subset, 400 of 794 samples, 70K context).
+We compare our method with KV cache compression approaches including H$_2$O \citep{zhang2023h2oheavyhittera} and R-KV \citep{cai2025rkvredundancyaware}, which are typical token-dropping methods, and DuoAttention \citep{xiao2024duoattentionefficienta} and KVZip \citep{kim2025kvzip}, which are head-reallocation methods.
+Given the significant length variation in reasoning tasks (see~\cref{appendix:output_length}), fixed budgets lead to inconsistent compression ratios.
+To address this, we adopt H$_2$O and R-KV with dynamic budgets to ensure fair comparison.
+As shown in~\cref{appendix:fixed_vs_dynamic}, this modification is crucial for fairness and does not penalize the baselines; in fact, it enhances their performance compared to fixed budgets.